 This trend refers to the growing consumption of food (or things) outside of the home and on-the-go, omni-channel purchasing instead of purchasing in shops, the impact of mobile connectivity on consumer behaviours and food choices being made through social media recommendations.

 This trend refers to how food, feed and fibre are produced, such as through the use of advance robotics, drones, unmanned vehicles, big data and analytics, precision agriculture and digital engagement and investments in automation and technology.
-For example, the Group has Internet of Things (“IoT”) sensors on its almond trees to monitor stress levels so that it can respond and improve water usage efficiencies by irrigating as required at precise timings with a precise quantity of water.
-Wingspan drones are also used to map its farms and plantations and aid exact intervention in disease infestations and nutritional deficiency issues.
-In its factories, IoT sensors are used in predictable preventive maintenance.
+For example we have sensors on our almond trees to monitor stress levels so that we can respond and improve water usage efficiencies by irrigating as required at precise timings with a precise quantity of water.
+Wingspan drones are also used to map our farms and plantations and aid exact intervention in disease infestations and nutritional deficiency issues.
+In our factories, IoT sensors are used in predictable preventive maintenance.

 Planned investment of US$3.5 billion (including US$1 billion maintenance capital expenditure) in 12 prioritised high potential growth, proven businesses – Edible Nuts, Cocoa, Grains and Animal Feed, Coffee, Cotton, Spices, Edible Oils, Infrastructure and Logistics, Dairy, Rice, Packaged Foods and Commodity Financial Services.